MetPX/sarracenia/docs/source/Contribution/Development.rst

 If development continues and the time passes without the release occurring, then the version needs to be set to again (or overwritten).
-For example, a development cycle begins in August, the version in master will be 2.19.08b1... but if development continues into September, one should use this procedure the change the version to 2.19.09b1.
+For example, a development cycle begins in August, the version in main will be 3.19.08b1... but if development continues into September, one should use this procedure the change the version to 3.19.09b1.